 Row 5 Ch3, 2tr in ch-2 sp, skip next dc, dc in next dc (central dc of 3), *5tr in ch-3 sp, skip next dc, dc in next dc; repeat from * until dc has been worked in final 3-dc group, 3tr in ch-3 sp.
 Fasten off.

-If you want to carry on with your shell stitch, just keep repeating rows 2 – 5
+Now you know how to crochet shell stitch – If you want to carry on with your crochet shell stitch, just keep repeating rows 2 – 5

-How to crochet shell stitches with other stitches
+How to crochet shell stitch with other stitches

 Start by making a foundation chain in multiple of 8 sts plus 3.
 (Try 43 ch sts.)